Sakura Trick: Voice acting

+Soundtrack

+Much of the imagery used in the opening and ending theme songs was derived from the songs' lyrics.
+For example, the opening theme, whose initial lyrics roughly translate to "kiss kiss kiss", begins with a kissing scene.
+In addition, the vocals transition from individual character duets to all six singing together, which Ishikura depicted through a group dance sequence.

 Media

 Manga

-Written and illustrated by Tachi, Sakura Trick was serialized in Houbunsha's Seinen magazine Manga Time Kirara Miracle from March 17, 2011, to August 16, 2017.
+Written and illustrated by Tachi, Sakura Trick was serialized in Houbunsha's seinen manga magazine Manga Time Kirara Miracle! from March 17, 2011, to August 16, 2017.
 Houbunsha collected its chapters in eight tankōbon volumes, released from August 27, 2012, to September 27, 2017.

 Anime

-A 12 episode anime television series adaptation of the manga series was announced in the August issue of the Manga Time Kirara Miracle! magazine.
+A 12-episode anime television series adaptation was announced in the August issue of the Manga Time Kirara Miracle! magazine.
 The series, produced by Studio Deen and directed by Kenichi Ishikura with character designs by Kyūta Sakai, aired on TBS between January 9 and March 27, 2014, and was simulcast by Crunchyroll in North America.

-The opening theme is "Won（*3*）Chu KissMe!" by Haruka Tomatsu, Yuka Iguchi, Yuka Aisaka, Hiromi Igarashi, Mai Fuchigami, and Megumi Toda, whilst the ending theme is "Kiss (and) Love" by Tomatsu and Iguchi.
+The opening theme is "Won (*3*) Chu KissMe!" by Haruka Tomatsu, Yuka Iguchi, Yuka Aisaka, Hiromi Igarashi, Mai Fuchigami, and Megumi Toda, whilst the ending theme is "Kiss (and) Love" by Tomatsu and Iguchi.
 The ending theme for episode eight is "Sakura Sweet Kiss" (桜Sweet Kiss) by Saki Fujita, Momo Asakura, and Yurika Endō.
 The series is licensed in North America by Sentai Filmworks.
 MVM Films have licensed the series in the UK.